 Sure, we might have scored a low-season discounted room rate, which includes unlimited access to such Atlantis thrills as the famed waterparks.
 Its endless waterscape, dolphin encounters, aquariums brimming with tropical fish, phenomenal kids club and stunning beaches are the stuff of tween dreams.

 And though I know that children have a fabulous time splashing around on a never-ending variety of water rides (with something to suit daredevils and scaredy-cats alike), I found that nearly everything else at Atlantis costs extra, from Wi-Fi to a cup of coffee.
 Those add-ons would have been a bitter end to a sweet vacation.
-So we called the Comfort Suites home.
+So we called the Comfort Suites home and are delighted to report it is reopening July 7, 2020 after a shutdown forced by the coronavirus pandemic.

 Comfort Suites Guests use Atlantis Facilities Free